-- (a) has been acquired for transport purposes or for an incidental or complementary purpose; and - (b) is required for- - (i) the operations of a transport GOC; or - (ii) franchised road or toll road purposes; or - (iii) the operations of a person who is a railway manager under the Transport Infrastructure Act 1994, chapter 7;1 or - (iv) busway transport infrastructure or bus passenger services; or - (v) light rail transport infrastructure or light rail passenger services.
+- (a) has been acquired for transport purposes or for an incidental or complementary purpose; and - (b) is required for- - (i) the operations of a transport GOC; or - (ii) franchised road or toll road purposes; or s 4 transport purpose includes any purpose for which the Minister is responsible.

+- (iii) the operations of a person who is a railway manager under the Transport Infrastructure Act 1994, chapter 7;1 or - (iv) busway transport infrastructure or bus passenger services; or - (v) light rail transport infrastructure or light rail passenger services; or - (vi) a transport associated development.